-As an authoritative global voice for child rights and gender equality, Plan International’s United Nations Office in Geneva works to influence those with power and responsibility in order to secure the rights of children and equality for girls.
+As an authoritative global voice for child rights and gender equality, Plan International’s United Nations Office in Geneva works to influence those with power and responsibility to secure the rights of children and equality for girls.

 We do so by working with and strategically advocating to governments through the Human Rights Council, United Nations bodies and other organisations active in Geneva to influence international policies and reports to further promote the rights of children and equality for girls.

 The UN Office in Geneva is a member of the International Gender Champions Geneva initiative*, a network of leaders of UN agencies, international NGOs and high-level government representatives in Geneva, working to advance gender equality in the management of their institutions.
 Gender equality is a priority for Plan International in all that we do, as well as the way in which we do it.

 Our key focus areas

 The core work of Plan International’s UN Office in Geneva is based on Plan International’s global strategy and purpose to strive for a just world that advances children’s rights and equality for girls.
 The UN Office in Geneva provides expertise to the UN on all these core areas through various influencing approaches.

 Strengthening girls' rights

 Plan International UN Office in Geneva is working to bring girls’ rights to the heart of the international agenda.
 We do this through our unique Girls’ Rights Platform, which hosts a number of important tools to advance girls’ rights.
 These tools include the Girls’ Rights are Human Rights report, an in-depth study on the status of girls in international law, as well as the world’s most comprehensive, searchable human rights database of more than 1,700 international policy documents, training tools for girls’ rights advocates and a UN debate tracker to hold states to account.
 We are advocating for gender and age to be fully considered in policy documents so girls' rights issues are visible and addressed.